The Wayward Bus

 The Wayward Bus is a novel by American author John Steinbeck, published in 1947.
-The novel's epigraph is a passage from 15th-century English play Everyman, with its archaic English intact; the quotation refers to the transitory nature of humanity.
+The novel's epigraph is a passage from the 15th-century English play Everyman, with its archaic English intact; the quotation refers to the transitory nature of humanity.
 Although considered one of Steinbeck's weaker novels at the time of its original publication, The Wayward Bus was financially more successful than any of his previous works.

-Steinbeck dedicated this novel to "Gwyn", thought to be a reference to his second wife Gwyndolyn Conger.
+Steinbeck dedicated this novel to "Gwyn", thought to be a reference to his second wife, Gwyndolyn Conger.
 The couple divorced less than a year after the book was published.